parameterIT/tool/documentation/docs/aggregation.md

 An aggregation formula is an arithmetic formula that decides how to aggregate the result of an arbitrary amount of sub-aggregations and metrics.

-Aggregating metric results is a way of approximating higher level attributes, such as maintainability or reliability. _Modu_ does this by letting the user define what sub-aggregations and metrics aggregate into these higher level attributes, and potentially their importance as well.
+Aggregating metric results is a way of approximating higher level attributes, such as maintainability or reliability. _Modu_ does this by letting the user define what sub-aggregations and metrics aggregate into these higher level attributes.
+The importance of the metrics in aggregations can also be defined when making an aggregation, such as using a 'Wheighted Average'.

 ## Creating an aggregation formula